rathumbel/Techsoup-Sewik-Project/README.md

 The frontend part is made in ReactJS.
 It uses Leaflet to display the map.
 We had problem  with printing informstion on the  popups so we decided to print accident related details below   the map as a solution with corresponding markers.

 The client sends a request to the server to fetch the data about the accidents.
 Then the server sends all the data back in as a .json file.
 The filtering of the results is done on the frontend side.
-This feature is not working yet though.
+This feature is not working yet though.Since we had problems connecting to backend (because of docker) we decided to check if frontend works is to use Mockserver and manually fill our model  in the fake server called accidents and it was working normal and we could display the data under the map.

  ### How our application looks like